-We do mean SPEED too - How about 94mph for an electric bike, 106mph for a gas special and a whopping 163mph for an electric four-cell special!
+We do mean SPEED too - How about 94mph for an electric bike, 106mph for a gas special and a whopping

 Events are based on the same way world speed records are established in the full sized community, a run-up is followed by a trip through a speed trap and then stopping afterwards.
 The events are organised in the UK by ROSSA - Radio Operated Speed Scale Association.
 Their main goal is to define a set of classes and rules for the running of speed events to ensure equal and fair competition between speed racers no matter what their location.